-O’Leno State Park is a Florida treasure with a scenic campground at the heart of two state parks that will take your breath away.
-It is here that the Santa Fe River vanishes, only to re-appear 3.5 miles later to meander many paddle-loving miles to its merger with the Suwannee River.
+O’Leno State Park is a Florida treasure.
+It is here that the Santa Fe River vanishes, only to re-emerge a few miles south to continue its scenic crawl to the Gulf of Mexico.,